Cataracts

 - Eventually, blindness that impairs the ability to live a normal life.

 - Glycation is a process where sugar combines with protein, or sugar combines with fat.
-Glycation is responsible for complications in many degenerative diseases, and in ageing.
+Glycation is responsible for complications in many degenerative diseases, and for accelerating ageing.
 In particular, glycation end products cause blood vessel complications in diabetes.
+One of the side-effects of persistent high blood sugar is degeneration of the eye.
+Sugar and proteins can combine to form advanced glycosylated end products (AGEs), which are the main component in liver spots, but which also have a role in other aspects of cellular damage, eye diseases and ageing.
+Having a high level of glucose in the blood also promotes AGEs.
+(6)

 - Sugar.
 A high sugar and refined carbohydrate diet which promotes glycation.
-Diabetics have an increased risk of cataracts.
+Diabetics have an increased risk of cataracts and other eye diseases.
+It is also a cause of oxidative stress, which require the body to make its own (endogenous) antioxidants.

 - Vitamin C deficiency.
-A diet low in fresh raw vegetables and fruits such as lemons.
+A diet low in fresh raw vegetables and sour fruits such as lemons.

 - Ageing.